-Allowance for lost goods are charged at rates of 0.30% for each sales branch.
+Allowance for lost goods are charged based on percentage of sales of each branch.
 The reversal of such allowance incurred when the inventory taking and inventories lost actually at the branch.

 4.5 Investments

 - a) Investments in available-for-sale securities are stated at fair value.
 Changes in the fair value of these securities are recorded in other comprehensive income, and will be recorded in profit or loss when the securities are sold. - b) Investment in associate are accounted for in the consolidated financial statements using the equity method. - c) Investments in subsidiaries and associate are accounted for in the separate financial statements using the cost method net of provision for impairment of investments (if any).